jamesrustad/jamesrustad.github.io/source/_posts/2020/04/2020-04-30-Analysing Composition #1: The Lines of Psycho.md

 ## Making the movie on paper

 Alfred Hitchcock never saught to be a perfectionist.
 He was an experimentalist at heart, yet there was no room for improvisation in his movies.
-He put great effort in to preperation and planning of his shots.
+He put great effort into the preparation and planning of his shots.
 He storyboarded everything with his production designers and kept them to hand on set so everyone involved could see what they were collectively trying to achieve, in every shot and scene.

 In doing so he could prepare each shot to have the correct lines of motion, and of meaning, to give maximum impact and create the best composition each time.